pashields/ClassMapper/README.md

 * Add support to work in non-ARC projects, or at least instructions on how to deal with this.
 * More thorough search for edge cases in the KVC system that we should be watching out for.
 Adding test cases to cover these new edge cases.
-* Figuring out a better solution to the nested objects problem.
+* Figuring out a better solution to the arrays of serialized objects problem.
 The MapperConfig system is infinitely less than ideal, but does the job in simple cases.
 If a better solution cannot be found, there needs to be a way to override the MapperConfig for certain calls.
+* Additional support for non-pointer properties.
 * Possibly refining the API to optimize the use of ClassMapper with other libraries.
 This is not inherently useful on it's own, but combined with a serialization mechanism (JSON, XML, ...) and good networking library, magic could happen.
 In particular, we need to prepare the classes to be used in a multi-threaded environment with GCD.

 License